hmlauth/IngrediFeed/README.md

 - cards / card reveal

 ### Google Fonts
-For font we leaned toward a more rustic and light-hearted font, reminiscent to that which might appear on a chalkboard at a modern, trendy and healthy restaurant in a sunny Southern California. <strong>Our choice?</strong> <em>'Rock Salt', cursive</em>
+For font we leaned toward a more rustic and light-hearted font, reminiscent to that which might appear on a chalkboard at a modern, trendy and healthy restaurant in a sunny Southern California. <strong>Our choice?</strong> <em>'Rock Salt', cursive</em> Name fits the food theme too!

 ## Back End
 ### APIs